 A predilection for women has been reported 1.
 Age range is wide, from 24 to 86 years old reported 1.

 The anterior tibial artery is the main arterial supply of the anterior compartment of the leg.

 The anterior tibial artery arises from the popliteal artery in the popliteal fossa and continues distally as the dorsalis pedis artery.

 The anterior tibial translocation sign or anterior drawer sign (a.k.a. anterior translation of tibia) is seen in cases of complete rupture of the anterior cruciate ligament, and refers to anterior translocation (anterior tibial subluxation) of the tibia relative to the femur of >7 mm 1.

-The anterior tibial veins, continuations of the venae comitantes of the dorsalis pedis artery, leave the anterior compartment between the tibia and fibula and pass through the proximal end of the interosseous membrane.
-They unite with the posterior tibial veins to form the popliteal vein at the ...
+The anterior tibial veins, continuations of the venae comitantes of the dorsalis pedis artery, leave the anterior compartment of the leg between the tibia and fibula and pass through the proximal end of the interosseous membrane.
+They unite with the posterior tibial veins to form the popliteal v...

 The anterior triangle forms the anterior compartment of the neck and is separated from the posterior triangle by the sternocleidomastoid muscle.
 The triangles of the neck are surgically focused, first described from early dissection-based anatomical studies which predated cross-sectional anatomi...